 Get emotional at the Museum of Broken Relationships

 This museum first started as a traveling exhibition of items people donated to immortalize their past relationships.
 The exhibition promoted a healthy approach to break-up and emotional distress.
 But the donations became huge, and soon, the museum was opened and has had amazing success so far.

 The museum is located in the Upper Town, in the old baroque palace.
 During winter, it’s open every day from 9:00 AM to 9:00 PM.
-Tickets cost from 40 kuna ($6 USD) for adults, and 30 kuna ($4.5 USD) for students, pupils, retirees and people with disabilities.
+Tickets cost 40 kunas ($6) for adults, and 30 kunas ($4.5) for students, pupils, retirees, and people with disabilities.
 Museum has a café and a bistro where you try some local specialties.

 Have your mind blown at the Museum of Illusions